Clorofila: Career

-In 2010, Verdin released his first Clorofila solo effort called Corridos Urbanos, which had a "Nortec Collective Presents” tag on the artwork but did not feature contributions from other Collective members.
+In 2010, Verdín released his first Clorofila solo effort called Corridos Urbanos, which had a "Nortec Collective Presents" tag on the artwork but did not feature contributions from other Collective members.
 Corridos Urbanos went to number one on the Latin iTunes Electronic Music chart, despite little or no label promotion.
 During 2012, he played dates around Mexico and went on a small tour of Europe including shows in Portugal, Spain and Belgium with four horn players from Oaxaca, dubbed Los Mezcaleros de la Sierra.

-Verdin released his second Clorofila solo album, Ahorita Vengo, in 2014, for which he eliminated any references to Nortec in the album art.
-For Ahorita Vengo, Verdin went for a slightly darker, industrial-inspired sound, relying heavily on analog sequencers and synthesizers.
+Verdín released his second Clorofila solo album, Ahorita Vengo, in 2014, for which he eliminated any references to Nortec in the album art.
+For Ahorita Vengo, Verdín went for a slightly darker, industrial-inspired sound, relying heavily on analog sequencers and synthesizers.

-During 2019, Verdin worked with Jose Luis Martin, a Mexico City–based visual arts instructor and former Nortec Collective VJ and musician, on an album of atmospheric post-rock-styled instrumentals, influenced by their shared musical interests as well as interest in the changing nature of technology, landscape art and photography and the phenomenon of "ruin porn."
+During 2019, Verdín worked with José Luis Martín, a Mexico City–based visual arts instructor and former Nortec Collective VJ and musician, on an album of atmospheric post-rock-styled instrumentals, influenced by their shared musical interests as well as interest in the changing nature of technology, landscape art and photography and the phenomenon of "ruin porn."
 They released their collaborative self-titled album Observador in February 2020.

-Verdin also produces music under the name Tremolo Audio, which released Visitas in 2008, a collection of semi-finished tracks that were remixed by underground producers whose work he admired, including musicians from the United States, Argentina, Chile, Mexico and Great Britain.
+Verdín also produced music under the name Tremolo Audio, which released Visitas in 2008, a collection of semi-finished tracks that were remixed by underground producers whose work he admired, including musicians from the United States, Argentina, Chile, Mexico and Great Britain.
 In 2019, he released the follow-up album, Panorama, which included the finalized versions of the tracks remixed on Visitas.
 In 2022 he released "States", an ambient album created by using tape loops as the source material exclusively.